Acts 18:18b At Cenchreae he(Paul) had cut his hair, for he was under a vow.

 - A hypocrite: he’s telling everyone he meets to not keep the Law of Moses, that the Law of Moses is abolished, yet he himself keeps it as a valid Law worth observing; “do as I say but not as I do…”

 - Mentally unstable: because he doesn’t have a rational or a logically consistent doctrine; “hey Timothy let me circumcise you, so we can go tell all the other believers that if they get circumcised they’ve fallen from grace”!
 It’s abolished, it’s not, it’s abolished, it’s not, it’s abolished , it’s not…

 - Misunderstood: as Peter states in his second letter listed here, and Paul did observed/kept the Law of Moses all his life, even after the cross of Christ ~

 2 Peter 3:15-17 15And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, 16as he does in all his letters when he speaks in them of these matters.
 There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.
 17You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.

 His behavior can only be explained by one of these three possibilities.
 If Paul falls into the first or second category, then why are we listening to anything he has to say?
-If Paul is either #1 or #2 he’s an unreliable source for any doctrine.
+If Paul is hypocrite or mentally unstable then he’s an unreliable source for any doctrine.

-However, if Paul is #3, then the Law of Moses is not abolished, and we need to do what he recommends in his letters, which is to emulate him and do what he does:
+However, if Paul has been misunderstood, then the Law of Moses is not abolished, and we need to do what he recommends in many of his letters, which is to emulate him and do what he does:

 1 Corinthians 4:16 I urge you, then, be imitators of me.